MichaelPonti/resume/docfx_project/index.md

 Independent developer doing end to end publishing of small applications in the Autodesk App Store.
 This includes concept, development, testing, deploy, documentation, support and maintenance.

+- **Sketch Block Manager**: Inventor utility to use sketch blocks that are stored in centrally located files to quickly and easily add them to your sketch.

 - **Your BOM Tools**: Utility to export bills of material from Inventor using your own format.

 - **Mega Make Components**: Inventor utility that will export surface bodies in your part to separate components.